jdpurcell/SimpleFlac/README.md

 - Permissively licensed (MIT).

 ## Limitations
-- 8 bits per sample is not supported.
-- Bit depths that are not a multiple of 8 (e.g. 20 bits per sample) are not supported.
+- Support for non-whole-byte bit depths (e.g. 20 bits per sample) and 8 bits per sample is disabled by default.
+You can enable it with the `AllowNonstandardByteOutput` option, but note that in these cases the byte output is incompatible with the byte format used in PCM WAV files.

 ## Usage